 Step1: Go to the File and click on Settings.

 Step 2: You will see > Project: your_project_name.Click on it.
 You will see two options one is Project Interpreter and the other Project Structure.

 Step 3: Click on the Project Interpreter.
 You will see all the packages installed.

 Step 4: You will see the + button.
 Click on it and search for the numpy in the search field.
-You will see the numpy package as the left side and its description, version on the right side.
+You will see the NumPy package on the left side and its description, and version on the right side.
 Be sure to check the author and URL of the package(numpy.org) before selecting and installing the package.

 Step 5: Selecting numpy click on the Install Package on the left bottom.
 It will install the packages.
 If you are unable to install and got an error.
-Then go to terminal first upgrade pip using the command
+Then go to terminal first upgrade pip using the command.

 python -m pip install --upgrade pip